-Ensure the property's address is on the bin's lid and ensure the bin is placed at kerbside on your next collection day.
+If it is, please ensure your address is on the bin's lid and ensure the bin is placed at kerbside on your next collection day.

 After the major earthquakes, many bins have been misplaced, stolen or damaged.
-The purpose of the Wheelie Bin Stocktake is to save on the cost of the collection, disposal and processing of material which is paid for by rates and to make sure properties are not receiving additional services above their entitlement as this is unfair to other ratepayers.
+The purpose of the Wheelie Bin Stocktake is to save on the cost of the collection disposal and processing of material which is paid for by rates and to make sure properties are not receiving additional services above their entitlement as this is unfair to other ratepayers.

 The Council will save $9.3 million net by 2029 when its current contract with Waste Management concludes.

 Bins are allocated a Radio Frequency Identification tag (RFID).
 RFID tags identify the property a bin is allocated to, allowing for a more efficient service.
 Waste Management is carrying out this stocktake.
 This will involve: